G7: we will stand with Ukraine 'for as long as it takes' | Law-Order

 Leaders of the Group of Seven wealthy democracies on Monday pledged to stand with Ukraine "for as long as it takes" by cranking up sanctions on Russia and backing security commitments for Kyiv in a post-war settlement.

-"We will continue to provide financial, humanitarian, military, and diplomatic support and stand with Ukraine for as long as it takes," said a statement at a G7 summit in the Bavarian Alps.
+Russia's invasion of Ukraine and the global economic fallout such as soaring energy and food prices have dominated this year's summit of the leaders of Germany, the United States, France, Italy, Canada, Japan, and Britain.
+"We will continue to provide financial, humanitarian, military and diplomatic support and stand with Ukraine for as long as it takes," said the statement.

+The statement was issued on the second day of the summit taking place at a castle in the Bavarian Alps, shortly after Ukrainian President Volodymyr Zelensky addressed G7 leaders on the war via video link.
+In that address, which was not broadcast to the public, Zelenskiy asked for anti-aircraft defense systems, more sanctions on Russia, and security guarantees, a European official said.
+He also said he wanted Russia's war in Ukraine to end by the end of the year before the winter sets in.

+The G7 leaders said they would continue to coordinate efforts to meet Ukraine's urgent military needs and were ready to work with interested countries and institutions on sustained security commitments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)